Money Savings Challenges for the New Year

 18. Get the Savings Fever

 Draw a thermometer on a piece of paper or a large piece of cardboard.
 List your savings goal at the top of the thermometer.
-Proceed to add interim savings goals and start coloring it in as you reach your targets.
+Proceed to add interim savings goals and start coloring them in as you reach your targets.
 Studies show that writing down your goals makes you more likely to achieve them.
 Creating a large thermometer helps to add some fun to the process of tracking your progress towards your savings goal.